Hosting the Leading Websites:

 If a larger entity owns or controls a host’s domain, often the controlling entity — that’s the parent — decides who supplies services.
 I suspect that commonly includes hosting.
 If the parent is mainly expert on computers, then I consider mainly the parent and not so much the smaller unit.
 If the parent is mainly expert on something else instead, I omit them both.
 An example of the latter, that I would omit, would be an information technology department of a government or of a university with mostly non-computer majors.
 The main limitation on this is whether I find out that an entity is part of a larger entity, since I did only limited research on organizational parentage.

 Game sites were excluded from my research.
 If a game producer mainly develops the entertainment and leaves the programming to someone else, they’d be irrelevant here.
 If they’re the other way around or they do both on major scales, they would belong, but I don’t know how to tell which firm works which way.
 I’d have to be inside one of these companies to know how they organize their work and I’m not.
 And I wouldn’t be surprised to find that many that are interactive multiplayer games are self-hosted, because I expect they’d want hands-on control of their servers.
 At any rate, the firms that don’t mainly do games reveal a good selection of Web hosts.

 I left out hosting services as customers.
-I include a wide range of customers with high technical skills, except generally for Web hosts as customers, because I assume Web hosts host themselves.
+I include a wide range of customers with high technical skills, except generally for Web hosters as customers, because I assume Web hosters host themselves.
 That wouldn’t add useful information to the results here, so I focused on customers likely to choose Web hosts and share them.
 That’s useful for us.